Readit News logoReadit News

 The combination of all caps keywords + following "the river" whitespace pattern dramatically improves readability in my opinion

-neves · 10 months ago
+neves · a year ago

 You can convey more info with color.
 Any half decent editor can color your SQL.